-This Policy reflects Tenaris's values and considers the characteristics of the industry in which Tenaris operates.
-The Directors and CEO play a key role in setting forth the Company's corporate strategy and are often faced with critical decisions that affect the present and future of the Company.
+This Policy reflects Tenaris's values and considers the characteristics of the industry and markets in which Tenaris operates.
+The Directors and CEO play a key role in setting forth Tenaris's corporate strategy and are often faced with critical decisions that affect the present and future of the Company and may have long-term implications.
 This Policy seeks to:

-- attract, motivate and retain individuals of high professional standing and experience;

-- promote internal pay equity;

-- incentivize long-term decision making;

-- promote sustainability, efficiency and growth; and

-- ensure maximum transparency.
+- attract, motivate and retain individuals of high professional and ethical standing and experience; - promote internal pay equity; - incentivize long-term decision making; - track relevant sustainability issues; - promote sustainable development, efficiency and growth; and - ensure maximum transparency and accountability.